airr-community/common-repo-wg/minutes.md

 3. Continue work on ontology specifications.
 * Review existing work such as NIAID GSCID/BRC metadata.
 * Review what IEDB is using.
-* BAsed on review of the above, recommend ontologies for key elements listed above.
+* Based on review of the above, recommend ontologies for key elements listed above.
 * How will these ontologies be integrated in an implementation (client interface, web service API)?

 4. Who is going to implement the initial API spec and provide feedback to CRWG?
 How much of a “turnkey” system do/can we provide?